Kwashiorkor is most common in areas where there is:

 - Swelling (edema)

 Calories are given first in the form of carbohydrates, simple sugars, and fats.
 Proteins are started after other sources of calories have already provided energy.
-Vitamin and mineral supplements are essential.
+Vitamin and mineral supplements will be given.

 Getting treatment early generally leads to good results.
 Treating kwashiorkor in its late stages will improve the child's general health.
 However, the child may be left with permanent physical and mental problems.
 If treatment is not given or comes too late, this condition is life threatening.